kkirchhoff01/rpi-info-monitor/README.md

 ## Confiugration:
 -----------------
-The `config.py` file in the display is used by the web UI and command line utility.
-Before running the display, modify the `HOSTS` variable in `display/config.py` to include the host/IP for each pi.
+The `config.py` file in the display directory/module is used by the web UI and command line utility.
 The below configurations are available:
  - `HOSTS` - A list of dictionaries that contain 2 keys: 1) `"hostname"` - the host name of the pi and 2) `"local_ip"` - the local IP address of the pi
- - `SERVICES` - A list of services (name of proccesses) to display in the service panel
+ - `SERVICES` - A list of services (names of proccesses) to display in the services panel
  - `COUNT_DISPLAY_SERVICES` - A list of names from `SERVICES` that will display the number of running processes instead of `Running`/`Stopped`
  - `WIDTH` - Character width of each panel (height is automatically adjusted)
  - `VALUE_SPACING` - Character position of the status values in each panel